- What is it written in?

 - Can Plasma be used in a given environment?
 (OS support? scalability?)

 I would prefer to have only a small number of backends to maintain.
-Therefore I will concentrate on the two backends that I have planned: bytecode and native code (or LLVM).
-However, a bytecode intermediate format allows other developers to write bytecode interpreters (or translators) for their favorite environments. eg: the JVM.
+That said I think the following backends would be valuable and I hope to support them: bytecode, native code (or LLVM) and WebAssembly.
+However, our bytecode intermediate format allows other developers to write bytecode interpreters (or translators) for their favorite environments.